uaih3k9x/gcop-rs/docs/prompts.md

 ### 3. Test with Verbose Mode

-Use `gcop -v commit` to see the actual prompt sent to AI.
+Use `gcop-rs -v commit` to see the actual prompt sent to AI.

 ### 4. Iterate